 The executive assistant shall be a non-voting member of the Board of Directors and the Executive Committee.

 Constitution and Bylaws adopted by a vote of the membership of the Labor & Working Class History Association (a Michigan non-profit corporation) on February 7, 2000.
-Constitution amended by a vote of the membership on July 20, 2007 and on December 4, 2014.
+Constitution amended by a vote of the membership on July 20, 2007, on December 4, 2014, and on January 23, 2021.